scionproto/scion/doc/manuals/router.rst

 .. envvar:: SCION_EXPERIMENTAL_BFD_DESIRED_MIN_TX

-   Defines the frequence at which this router should send BFD control messages.
+   Defines the frequence at which this router should send :term:`BFD` control messages.

    Default 200ms